-“Rule, Britannia! rule the waves” you might sing wandering amongst the buildings in Westminster.
+“Rule, Britannia! rule the waves” you might sing wandering amongst the buildings in Westminster, London.
+Or maybe not.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.